-Slightly (just barely) larger than previous iterations, the new JLC Grande Reverso Ultra Thin 1931 is powered by a modified version of the same movement cal.
+Slightly (just barely) larger than previous iterations, the new JLC Grande Reverso Ultra Thin 1931 sports a modified version of the same cal.
 822 engine that animated the 1931 Rouge.
 Called JLC Caliber 822/2, the mechanism features a small seconds indicator, which is positioned at 6 hours.

-Speaking of sizes, the new wristwatch is supplied in the signature rectangular case that is just shy of 47 mm in length and almost 27.5 millimeters in width.
+Speaking of sizes, the Ultra Thin 1931 comes in the signature rectangular case that is just shy of 47 mm in length and almost 27.5 millimeters in width.
 Pair it with impressive thinness of just 7.30 millimeters and you get a real gentleman’s gadget that not only looks great on a normal wrist but is also comfortable to wear with formal attire.

 As usual, you can actually wear the piece as a sports accessory since its ultra-thin case can still be rotated 180 degrees clockwise in order to protect the sapphire crystal from accidental shattering.
 When “closed”, the timepiece will reveal its machine-brushed with the iconic corporate logo, as well as “1000 Hours Control” inscription and a unique serial number engraved on it.

 Compared to the historic model, the layout of the dial is slightly different.
 As you can see on the photos, the REVERSO inscription has been put right atop the square-shaped subsidiary seconds indicator and the company’s name has been removed completely.
 Perhaps, the reason behind the decision had something to do with the fact that the company was renamed as “S.A. des Produits Jaeger-LeCoultre” only in 1937.